D3lyth/all-i-want-for-christmas/README.md

 ### Colour Scheme

-With it being a christmaas themed app, traditional colours of green and red were chosen for the main theme of the app.
+With it being a christmas themed app, traditional colours of green and red were chosen for the main theme of the app along with christms themed imges such as Santa and Christmas lights.

 - `#7cb342` used for the nav bar on all pages
 - `#078021` used for primary title page text
 - `#000080` used for title pages
 - `#000000` used for list text

 ### Typography